Challenge10k · Acceleration

 🔄 Content Batching Logic (1h)

-Implemented the “writing hours” system.
+Implemented the “writing hours” system:

 Result: Posts with writing_hours metadata automatically count toward Challenge10k totals.